gbordyugov/pndapetzim/README.md

 field by an inner join, see the [source code](https://github.com/gbordyugov/pndapetzim/blob/main/pndapetzim/data.py#L122).

-I normalise the order date in such a way that the resulting date value are between 0 and 1, 0 meaning the stated beginning of the time window 2015-03-01 and 1 corresponding to its end 2017-02-28, see [code](https://github.com/gbordyugov/pndapetzim/blob/main/pndapetzim/data.py#L95).
+I normalise order dates in such a way that the resulting date values are between 0 and 1, 0 meaning the stated beginning of the time window 2015-03-01 and 1 corresponding to its end 2017-02-28, see [code](https://github.com/gbordyugov/pndapetzim/blob/main/pndapetzim/data.py#L95).